QuekZ/foodMenuHegauImbissExample/README.md

 The Food List was a bit long so i wrote an intervall function to let the pages change every few seconds.

+This is just an example and is showing the basic structure but the actual live version is in a private repo with a bit more functionality and a better structure.

 ![imbissMenu](https://github.com/user-attachments/assets/d8ace012-5bcc-4a61-9bdb-a247a7cbb474)

 ![imbissMenu2](https://github.com/user-attachments/assets/b5a562f4-c139-4343-befb-81eec18fd818)